Now Serving Loveland, CO 2018 Hail Storm Claim Veterans — Free Estimates — 855 ROOF-001

 Common Questions From Loveland Homeowners

-State Farm, USAA, Allstate, Farmers, Liberty Mutual, and American Family all publish impact-resistant roof discounts that apply to Loveland and greater Larimer County policies when a UL 2218 Class 4 shingle is installed.
-Discounts typically range from about 5% to 28% off the wind/hail portion of the premium — meaningful on a Hail Alley policy.
-We provide the manufacturer certification letter your carrier needs to activate the discount on renewal.
+State Farm, USAA, Allstate, Farmers, Liberty Mutual, and American Family all publish Class 4 impact-resistant roof discounts on Loveland policies when a UL 2218 Class 4 shingle is installed.
+Discounts typically run 5% to 28% off the wind/hail portion of the premium.
+We provide the manufacturer certification letter your carrier needs to activate the discount.